Coding: codes: how they are used and calculated: introduction

 From 6 April 2016 there will be separate income tax rates for England, Wales & Northern Ireland (known internally as the rest of the UK (rUK)) and Scotland.
 The total rate for Scottish taxpayers is the amount of income tax a Scottish taxpayer will pay on their non-savings and non-dividend income.

-The Scottish rate of income tax will apply where an individual is a resident in the UK for tax purposes but their sole or main place of residence is in Scotland for more of the tax year than in another part of the UK.
+Scottish income tax will apply where an individual is a resident in the UK for tax purposes but their sole or main place of residence is in Scotland for more of the tax year than in another part of the UK.

 Further information is given at PAYE100035